allanrehhoff/framework/README.md

 This is not what you'd typically associate with a fully functional MVC framework, and that is intentional.
 The intention for this is to prevent the developer from writing complete spaghetti, while being leightweight, scaleable and portable.

+I also aim to keep this framework structured, everything has it's place, no variables in random places.

 Therefore this framework will not be bundled with bloat like modules and libraries more than absolutely necessary.

 In short all this does is serve as a kickstart to get a readable and stable code base when starting up a new custom web project.